Aetherinox/marked-alert-fa/README.md

 You must have some form of Font-Awesome implemented in your project.
 The easiest way is to install the node package [@fortawesome/fontawesome-free](https://www.npmjs.com/package/@fortawesome/fontawesome-free)

-While the original package utilizes SVG paths for the fonts; this package utilizes font-awesome path IDs.
+While the original package utilizes SVG paths for the icons; this package utilizes font-awesome path IDs.

 The following icons are utilized by default: